 I don’t pick a random stock and then try to trade it.
 For example, I don’t try to swing trade Apple or Tesla just because everyone is talking about them.
 Doing so would mean you need to come up with a strategy for whatever that stock is doing.
 That is backwards.
 Instead, I trade strategies that I know work, and then find stocks that have patterns or current conditions that align with those strategies (discussed above).

 FIND STOCKS: I use a scanner to find stocks that meet my strategy criteria.
-For example, we can find continuation patterns and cups and handles by scanning for stocks in strong uptrends—with big percentage gains over various periods of time—and then manually looking through the results for stocks that have the continuation pattern or a cup and handle forming.
+For example, we can find triangle patterns and cups and handles by scanning for stocks in strong uptrends—with big percentage gains over various periods of time—and then manually looking through the results for stocks that are setting up for the strategy right now.

 We then need to wait for the pattern to fully form, per the strategy guidelines, before entering a trade with the order types discussed above.